ENTER THE U.S. POLITICS ONLINE DISCUSSION FORUM

 And die in bands for this unmanly deed!

-CLIFFORD In dreadful war mayst thou be overcome,
+CLIFFORD In dreadful war mayst thou be overcome, Or live in peace abandon'd and despised!

 [Exeunt NORTHUMBERLAND, CLIFFORD, and WESTMORELAND]